 - FIN: 3320 (prereq=ACCT 2300-2301, ECO 2301-2302, MATH 2345); 3322 (prereq=3320); 4329 (prereq=3320, 3323)

 Notes.
 ECO 2301 and AAEC 2305 cannot both be counted.
 Similarly with ECO 4305 and AAEC 4302.
-The ACCT 2300-2301 prerequisite for FIN 3320 is waived for MATH majors.
+Math majors may wish to request that the ACCT 2300-2301 prerequisite for FIN 3320 be waived.
 Keep in mind that any given course cannot simultaneously be counted toward the major and the minor (i.e. there must be no overlap between the major and minor lists of courses).

 - MATH 4342 (and part of 4343) covers the syllabus for Exam 1/P